Cameron Run Watershed: 20th century

-Flooding issues

 The original dam at Lake Barcroft continued in service until 1972 when rain from the remnants of Hurricane Agnes caused exceptionally high water to erode the earthen embankment at the western end of the masonry portion of the Lake Barcroft dam.
 The erosion scoured out the embankment and drained the lake.

 The Lake Barcroft Watershed Improvement District (LBWID) was formed in 1973 in the wake of the damage caused by Hurricane Agnes the previous year.
 Today, the WID functions as a State Agency to maintain and operate the dam, manage water quality of the lake, manage the discharges from the dam and maintain and improve the environmental integrity of the watershed above the lake.
 By law, the WID must maintain the water level of the lake.
 The dam is designed and operated to maintain a nearly constant water level between 208.5 and 209 feet above mean sea level, and discharges the same amount of water it collects as runoff from 14.5 square miles of Fairfax County and the City of Falls Church.
 The dam is not designed for or operated in a flood control capacity.

 In response to two major rainfall events—Tropical Storms Agnes (1972) and Eloise (1975) in addition to flash flooding in September 1966, in which several adjacent properties were flooded—a report was commissioned by the U.S. Army Corps of Engineers which eventually led to Cameron Run being channelized.
 A federal flood control project was also recommended, but the plan was scrapped due to land boundary issues between Fairfax County and Alexandria.
-The issue was not resolved until a land transfer to Alexandria in January 1973.
-Alexandria then used its own money to channelize Cameron Run upstream of the Capital Beltway—not as a federal program.
+The issue was resolved with a land transfer to Alexandria, in January 1973.

+Alexandria then used its own resources to channelize Cameron Run upstream of the Capital Beltway, not as a federal program.